kapresoft/kapresoft.github.io/_posts/2021-11-03-spring-boot-serialize-immutable-objects.md

 #### 3.2.1 Unit Test for Converting Account Object to JSON String (Serialization)

-For a given Account instance with values, the follow unit test demonstrates the serialization of the java object into a JSON string.
+For a given Account instance with values, the following unit test demonstrates the serialization of the java object into a JSON string.

 ```java
 @Test